Sound Magazine

 As with most Partridge Family releases, many well-known songwriters contributed songs to the album, including Paul Anka, Rupert Holmes, Tony Romeo and Bobby Hart.
-The latter had also contributed songs to The Monkees, a similar project which also combined a prime-time television series about a part-fictional/part-real musical group with a series of music albums.
+The last had also contributed songs to The Monkees, a similar project that also combined a prime-time television series about a part-fictional/part-real musical group with a series of music albums.

 Wes Farrell co-wrote five of the album's songs including the final track, "Love Is All That I Ever Needed", written with lead vocalist David Cassidy.
 This was Cassidy's second composition to feature on a Partridge Family album.

 In the mythos of Partridge Family lore, they also recorded a watered-down version of the relatively racy "I'll Be Your Magician", penned by Irwin Levine and L. Russell Brown.
 The track was ultimately discarded and never released, although Danny Bonaduce, who played Danny in the TV series, recorded the song for his 1973 solo album.

 Cassidy recorded a reworked version of Sound Magazine's "Summer Days" for his third solo album, Dreams Are Nuthin' More Than Wishes (UK number one, 1973).

 The cover of the album was the first to feature child actor Brian Forster, who had replaced Jeremy Gelbwaks as Chris Partridge in the TV series.

 In the posthumously broadcast 2018 TV documentary David Cassidy: The Last Session, produced by Left/Right Productions for A&E and documenting the star's final recording session alongside his struggle with alcoholism, a copy of the LP is seen propped up in the studio close to where Cassidy is recording his vocals.